DoTheEvo/ansible-arch/README.md

 After experiencing [a kernel regression](https://bbs.archlinux.org/viewtopic.php?id=288723), it became apparent that switch to [lts kernel](https://www.kernel.org/category/releases.html) should be the default.
 Archinstall script on ISO supports the choice of lts kernel during installation.
-This playbook solves it for already running machines.
+This playbook solves it for already running machines, if they use grub or systemd-boot.

 Be careful.